cgihlstorf/WasteNot/README.md

-# :zap: :computer: :zap: Tri-Co Hackathon 2022 :zap: :computer: :zap:
+# :zap: :computer: :zap: Tri-Co Hackathon 2019 :zap: :computer: :zap:

-*This is a sample submission repository for Tri-Co Hackathon 2022.
+*This is a sample submission repository for Tri-Co Hackathon 2019.
 You can [fork this repo](https://help.github.com/articles/fork-a-repo/) and use this as a starting point.*

 ## Team Name

-*Your name here! & best way to contact you all during the Hack*
+*Your name here!*

 ## Team Members